This page may contain affiliate links.

 I generate a lot of heat when I climb elevation in winter and I need to be able to vent it very quickly or I sweat.
 Sweating is normal, but if it soaks your base layer, you’ll chill more rapidly when you stop moving.
 The key to preventing perspiration is to vent the heat and/or move it away from your base layers up into your mid-layers where it can evaporate without chilling you.

 It’s a little different below the knee and under the gaiter, where I tend to sweat a lot.
 That was a problem for me because the sweat would soak my socks and lower legs.
 However, I’ve started wearing oven-roasting bags over a sock liner and under a heavy sock in my winter boots.
 I’ll talk about that experience more in a subsequent post, but the net-net is that I don’t get wet socks anymore because the perspiration can’t pass through the non-breathable oven-roasting bag.
-I mainly do this on overnight winter trips but not day hikes, so my boots don’t absorb moisture and freeze overnight.
+I mainly do this on overnight winter trips, but not day hikes, so my boots don’t absorb moisture and freeze overnight.
 If you want something a little bit more upscale than oven-roasting bags, try Rab Vapor Barrier Socks.
 They’re designed for the same thing but are easier to wash and reuse.

 If it’s colder than 0 degrees and if there’s a wind chill advisory, I wear a KUIU Ultra-Merino Zip-Off Long Underwear under the REI softshell pants, for more warmth.
 It has to be really cold for me to do this.
-This KUIU underwear is really unique because it has side zips along each leg, that let you take the long underwear off without removing your shoes or pants, or putting it back on.
+This KUIU underwear is really unique because it has side zips along each leg, which let you take the long underwear off without removing your shoes or pants, or putting it back on.
 This makes it really flexible for layering.
-Originally developed for hunters, I think they’re a best buy for winter hiking.
+Originally developed for hunters, I think they’re a best-buy for winter hiking.

 I only wear my Mountain Hardwear Compressor Alpine Pants in the evening while cooking and melting snow on winter backpacking trips or if I need to stand around for an extended period of time outdoors.
 I also pack them on day hikes as a form of insurance in case I hurt myself or need to help an injured hiker.
 They’re great if you’re not moving much, but I immediately sweat in them if I start to hike with a pack on.